moneysart/moneysart.github.io/diary/index.md

 * Understand when you use a suggestion from another person.
 What are the differences in their objective and yours.
 * Do not let fear take over.
 Keep your rational sense.
 I did okay at first trying to come up with an exit plan when things started to not look like what I hoped for.
-But I also let fear to make mt set an order sooner than I should have.
+But I also let fear to make me set an order sooner than I should have.
 * Be responsible for your trade.
-Stick with your plan.
+Study your tool well to execute your plan as accurately as possible.
 Do not be lazy and do whatever easier to do.
-Study your trading tool and use it to execute your plan as accurately as possible.
 * Do not trade a leveraged ticker until you plan both good and bad scenarios.
 Probably better not to trade a leveraged ticker (for me).
+* Doing some research on stop loss and ETFs after exited CHAU also points out that I should not use stop loss here either.
+Error in this trade is due to both (a) my negligence toward my trading tool, and (b) my lack of understanding of how to trade an ETF.

 ##### [CHAU](https://finance.yahoo.com/quote/CHAU)